zackarno/boring_but_important_notes/README.md

 ## Git

 - How to undo commit + push (from [here](https://happygitwithr.com/reset.html)) : `git reset --hard HEAD^` , then `git push -f`
+ + `--hard` will restore to state of last commit
+ + `--soft` will restore workind directory to state just before last commit (useful if you want to fix staging/commit messages)
 - [Instructions on removing .DS_Store from git tracking](https://gist.github.com/lohenyumnam/2b127b9c3d1435dc12a33613c44e6308)

 ## `{targets}`